fatahdigital/better-learn/content/shortcodes/expand.en.md

 ---
 title : Expand

-description : "Displays an expandable/collapsible section of text on your page"
+description: "Displays an expandable/collapsible section of text on your page" summary : "Displays an expandable/collapsible section of text on your page"
+images:
+  - "/images/"
 ---

 The Expand shortcode displays an expandable/collapsible section of text on your page.